-As a member of the World of East Asian Studies you will live with other incoming freshmen who share your interest in East Asian languages and cultures.
+As a member of the World of East Asian Studies you will live with other incoming freshmen and sophomores that were a part of the East Asian Studies L-LC last year who share your interest in East Asian languages and cultures.
 This means you can study together, attend social and co-curricular programming together, and have a supportive network of peers right from the start.
 Friendships form quickly in L-LCs!

 The World of East Asian Studies will take some courses together in the fall and spring semesters of freshman year, and attend East Asian language and culture themed events together.

 Spring 2015 L-LC Courses

 Your spring L-LC courses, which you will take together as a community, will be finalized mid-fall.
 Seats will be reserved for you in each designated L-LC course.